 Excellence is judged on the quality of supervision and mentorship in facilitating the acquisition of skills and resources needed for the student to succeed as scholars and professionals.
 Characteristics include availability, timeliness and quality of guidance and feedback, responsiveness to student needs, and enthusiasm for the pursuit of knowledge.
 In addition the supervisor must promote timely completion of the thesis and encourage the career development of the student through the provision of leadership and support in academic matters such as publishing, presenting, applying for funding.
 Preference will be given to faculty members who have displayed sustained mentorship activity over many years.

-Faculty members who are actively involved in graduate supervision are eligible to be nominated by a student or students.
-A nomination form and complete nomination package addressing the selection criteria should be submitted to the Associate Dean, School of Graduate Studies.
-Deadline for receipt of complete packages is April 30.
+Faculty members who are actively involved in graduate supervision are eligible to be nominated by a current or former graduate student or students.
+A nomination form and complete nomination package addressing the selection criteria should be submitted to the Dean, School of Graduate Studies.
+Deadline for receipt of complete packages is the last week of May (exact date set annually).
+Visit the School of Graduate Studies website for the current year’s nomination form, guidelines and deadline. http://www.queensu.ca/sgs/nominations-2015-award-excellence-graduate-student-supervision-now-open

-A selection committee consisting of the Associate Dean or delegate of the School of Graduate Studies, one member from the SGPS executive, two graduate student representatives (one from the Social Sciences and Humanities and one from the Life Sciences, Natural Sciences and Engineering), one graduate coordinator from any department, one member from the Centre for Teaching and Learning who will serve as the Chair (non voting).
-Two awards are presented annually; one in the Social Sciences and Humanities and one in Life Sciences, Natural Sciences and Engineering.
+The selection committee comprises the Dean or delegate of the School of Graduate Studies, one member from the SGPS executive, two graduate student representatives (one from the Social Sciences and Humanities and one from the Life Sciences, Natural Sciences and Engineering), one graduate coordinator from any department, and one member from the Centre for Teaching and Learning who will serve as the Chair (non voting).
+Two awards are presented annually; one in the Social Sciences and Humanities, and one in Life Sciences, Natural Sciences and Engineering.

 The award winners are announced in September and the awards presented at the appropriate fall convocation ceremony.